Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates: A Simulation Study

 \subsection{Data Generating Models}

+The study imagined a researcher estimating the effect of a treatment $Z$ on an outcome $Y$, using a sample of $n=$400 subjects, in the presence of $p=$600 covariates.
+While all of the covariates were potential confounders, the simulated researcher knew that five of the covariates---the first five columns of covariate matrix $\covMat$---predict both $y_C$ and $Z$; prior background knowledge provided little guidance regarding the remaining 595.

-The outcomes $y_C$ were generated as a linear function of a multivariate Normal vector $\covMat$:
+The outcomes $y_C$ were generated as a linear function of a fixed covariate vector $\covVec_i$:

-where the coefficients $\bm{\beta}$ are drawn from an exponential distribution with a rate of $\lambda=5$ and $\epsilon$ is drawn from a standard normal distribution.
+where the coefficients $\bm{\beta}$ were drawn from an exponential distribution with a rate of $\lambda=5$ and $\epsilon$ was drawn from a standard normal distribution.
 A ``treated'' group was selected according to probabilities

 That is, the log odds of treatment assignment were linear in covariates.
-We chose the parameter $\alpha^*$ in such a way that, on average, $n_T=$50 are treated.
+We chose the parameter $\alpha^*$ in such a way that, on average, $n_T=$50 were treated.
 As in (\ref{eq:outcome}), the coefficients for the first five columns of $\covMat$ in (\ref{eq:treatment}) were all set equal to 1.
-The coefficients of the other 595 ($=p-5$) columns in (\ref{eq:treatment}) were the same as in (\ref{eq:outcome}), multiplied by a factor $\kappa$ which varied between simulation runs.
+The coefficients of the other 595 columns in (\ref{eq:treatment}) were the same as in (\ref{eq:outcome}), multiplied by a factor $\kappa$ which varied between simulation runs.

-The factor $\kappa$ controls the amount of confounding after matching.
-When $\kappa=0$, only the first five columns of $\covMat$, the matching covariates, predict $Z$, so estimates from the match should be approximately unconfounded.
-When $\kappa>0$, every column of $\covMat$ predicts both $Z$ and $y_C$, and therefore confounds matching estimators that use only the first five columns of $\covMat$.
-As $\kappa$ increases, so does the magnitude of the bias due to confounding after the match; the three values we assigned kappa (0,0.1,0.5) roughly correspond to no unmatched confounding, low unmatched confounding, and high unmatched confounding.
+The factor $\kappa$ controlled the amount of confounding after matching.
+When $\kappa=0$, only the first five columns of $\covMat$ predicted $Z$, so estimates from a match based on those covariates were approximately unconfounded.
+When $\kappa>0$, every column of $\covMat$ predicted both $Z$ and $y_C$, and therefore confounded matching estimators that used only the first five columns of $\covMat$.
+As $\kappa$ increased, so did the magnitude of the bias due to confounding after the match; the three values we assigned, $\kappa=$0, 0.1, 0.5, roughly correspond to zero, low, and high unmatched confounding.